ElijaRock/git-guide/README.md

 	IdentitiesOnly yes
 ```

 The lines preceeded with a `#` are comments to help you remember the purpose of this file and not required.
 Basically this tells Github to use our `<filename>` and `<filename>.pub` keypair when connecting to github.com.
-Just make sure to replace all instances of "github.com" with "github-\<Github Accound Username\>" when using a url with the former in it.
+Just make sure to replace all instances of "github.com" with "github-\<Github Account Username\>" when using a url with the former in it.

+For example, instead of "git@**github.com**:ElijaRock/git-guide.git", I would change the url to "git@**github-ElijaRock**:ElijaRock/git-guide.git".
+You will need to do this for your username that you setup in the config file in the future.
+Don't worry about the semantics yet as they will be explained in the next parts of this guide.

 ## Part 4: Creating a GitHub Account

+### What is Github?

+Throughout this guide I have mentioned `git` many times and now I am talking about Github.
+What's the difference?
+Well, `git` is the tool that you use to interface with repositories on the Github website, which is a cloud service that allows you to store many repositories.

+TLDR: `git` is the tool you work with; the results of using `git` are seen on the Github website.
+There is no "Git" website, and there is no `github` command in the terminal, it's the other way around.

 ### Account Creation